axuno/Volleyball-League/README.md

 ## Thanks!

-We would like to thank [JetBrains](https://www.jetbrains.com/?from=Volleyball-League) for supporting the project with free licenses for ReSharper and DotTrace.
+We would like to thank [JetBrains](https://www.jetbrains.com/?from=Volleyball-League) for supporting the project with free licenses of their fantastic tools ReSharper and DotCover.

 <img src="https://github.com/axuno/Volleyball-League/blob/master/jetbrains.svg" alt="JetBrains" width="100" />